 The component quality is of a great standard, with decent, thick cardboard tableaus and slightly larger than standard playing cards (this does mean you’ll need different, larger card sleeves though) with beautiful artwork from the incredibly talented Miguel Coimbra, all of this combines to make a rich and vibrantly tactile playing experience – is it any wonder (again, pun intended)that all the cards are played face up when they look this good?

 This game has, what I would argue two levels of player interaction: ‘Table Led’ and ‘Player Led’.
-On the table there is a subtle semi-indirect player interaction.
+On the table, there is a subtle semi-indirect player interaction.
 What I mean by this is that one civilisation can’t overtly attack or hamper another.
-Combat works in a simple and fluid fashion; at the end of the Age players will compare their military score to the player on your left and right, the highest score wins and receives victory points for that win (and negative points for the loss).
+Combat works in a simple and fluid fashion; at the end of the Age, players will compare their military score to the player on your left and right, the highest score wins and receives victory points for that win (and negative points for the loss).
 This simple system allows players to see from very early on how they will fare in the forthcoming “battle”.
-Trade is handle in a likewise manner: a player can buy good from a neighbour for a small cost, this purchase doesn’t detract from a players ‘stockpile’, but does increase their treasury.
+Trade is handled in a likewise manner: a player can buy good from a neighbour for a small cost, this purchase doesn’t detract from a players ‘stockpile’, but does increase their treasury.

-From a Player Led viewpoint, the interaction is more explicit, but is secretive.
-As a player you can assess and guess as to what your opponents are trying to amass and accomplish, and you can try and scupper those plans by taking the card you think they need.
+From a Player Led viewpoint, the interaction is more explicit but is secretive.
+As a player, you can assess and guess as to what your opponents are trying to amass and accomplish, and you can try and scupper those plans by taking the card you think they need.